g1eng/sdatch/docs/figconfig_guide.md

-# Prettifying Guide for Designers/Developers
+# FigConfig Guide for Designers/Developers

 This tutorial discusses the control of critical parts of chart, such as ticks and labels.